Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Heterogeneous Channel Filter - A Closed Form Algorithm

 \subsection{Closed-Form Algorithm}

 This subsection provides a full summary description of the different steps each agent $i$ takes to locally process, communicate and fuse data with its neighbor $j$.
 While the steps described in the pseudo code in Algorithm \ref{algo:CF2} are general in the sense that it can be applied with any pdf, it assumes linear-Gaussian distributions and uses the theory developed above to provide equation references (green arrows) for the closed-form expressions of the different operations.
-Following Sec. \ref{sec:algo}, the BDF-CF and HS-CF algorithms are used as an example to detail the algorithm from the perspective of one agent $i$ communicating with a neighbor $j$.
+The algorithms are named \emph{BDF-CF} and \emph{HS-CF}, as the agents use the CF to track dependencies in the data and are used as an example to detail the algorithm from the perspective of one agent $i$ communicating with a neighbor $j$.